|

 And all the while Éric tried to wear him down with insults and

-innuendos about what foul things he would do to Dominique when he had
+innuendos about the foul things he would do to Dominique when he had her

-her in his clutches again.
-He fully expected it to enrage The Doctor and
+in his clutches again.
+He fully expected it to enrage The Doctor and make

-make him run at him without thinking.
-But he had worked through his anger
+him run at him without thinking.
+But he had worked through his anger on

-on the way to the village the first time.
-Now he was focussed and let
+the way to the village the first time.
+Now he was focussed and let the

 He knew he had ONE major advantage over Éric and that was, as he

-into a regeneration, especially not here with Dominique watching.
-What
+be forced into a regeneration, especially not here with Dominique watching.

-would she think?
-She knew he wasn't Human.
-His double hearts thrilled
+What would she think?
+She knew he wasn’t Human.
+His double hearts

-her when they lay together and she knew many other ways in which he was
+thrilled her when they lay together and she knew many other ways in which

-different.
+he was different.
 But regeneration was something else.
-He knew it would scare
+He knew it would

-her, and it might well destroy the precious relationship they had.
-He
+scare her, and it might well destroy the precious relationship they had.

 He had to KILL Éric.
 The thought still sickened him.
 He didn't